mainkoon81/Study-09-MachineLearning-B/README.md

 > - It should be differentiable! (just like minimizing SSE in linear model.)
 <img src="https://user-images.githubusercontent.com/31917400/41206106-c62ad73a-6cf6-11e8-8307-d38aeda8113a.jpg" />

+> Another Issue:
-What if the number of datapoints are astronomical?
-Then producting is not a good idea.
-We need a log-function that turns products into sums...and remember..when input is ranged from 0 to 1(coz..they are probabilities), the logarithm gives negative.
+**What if the number of datapoints are astronomical?** Then producting is not a good idea.
+We again need a log-function that turns products into sums...and remember..when input is ranged from 0 to 1(coz..they are probabilities), the logarithm gives negative.
 And this is the Entropy function.

 ### Cross Entropy
 Cross Entropy is the **Error-Function**!
 If I have a bunch of events and probabilities, Cross-Entropy says **how likely those events happen based on the probabilities**.
 If it's highly likely, then we have a small Cross-Entropy.
 If it's unlikely, we have a large Cross-Entropy.